Avalon-S/Spec2Sim-Agent/README.md

 - **Cost**: ~$0.02 per specification vs 2 engineer-hours

 **Total time saved**: ~6 hours for these 3 specs (2 hours each)

+> **Note**: Actual execution times may vary depending on API response latency and simulation complexity.
+The results above are from a representative run.

 [Back to Top](#table-of-contents)